mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 - Duration: S
 - FV: (F ÷ 2) + 2

 This spell allows the subject to telepathically probe the mind of a specific target within range of the sense (chosen when the spell is cast).
 The target is aware of the probing, though they may not know the source of the spell.
 If the caster gains one or more Effect, consult the Mind Probe Results table (below) for the information gained.
-The subject may probe for one piece of information per Major Action.
+The subject may probe for one piece of information per Complex Action.
 Additional uses of Mind Probe against the same target within a number of hours equal to the target’s Willpower are at a –2 modifier per previous Spellcasting attempt.

 **Mind Probe Results table**
 | {TN} | Result                                                                                                     |